 Jack Quigley is the Founder and Managing Director of CrowdfundUP, Australia’s leading real estate crowd-funding platform, and Founding Director of FinTech Australia, Australia’s industry FinTech body.

-Jack has played an influential role in shaping the Australian crowd-funding and alternative finance industry over the past few years and is at the forefront of discussions with the Australian Government championing the benefits of innovation on the Australian economy.
-With extensive experience in both Australian and China, Jack has become a leader in the crowd-funding space globally, regularly speaking at events and conferences around the world.
+Jack has played an influential role in shaping the Australian crowdfunding and alternative finance industry over the past few years and is at the forefront of discussions with the Australian Government, championing the benefits of innovation on the Australian economy.
+With extensive experience in Australian and China, Jack has become a leader in the crowd-funding space globally, regularly speaking at events and conferences around the world.

-Alex is the founding CEO of Stone & Chalk, which is one of Australia’s leading fintech innovation hubs.
+Alex is the founding CEO of Stone & Chalk, one of Australia’s leading fintech innovation hubs.
 Prior to Stone & Chalk, Alex co-founded and was Head of the Barclays Accelerator program powered by Techstars in London and New York.
-He also launched two startup hubs in London and Manchester and was also lead on a major Open Innovation program which saw hundreds of startups pitch to win commercial projects with large organisations.
+He also launched two startup hubs in London and Manchester and was lead on a major Open Innovation program, which saw hundreds of startups pitch to win commercial projects with large organisations.